upadhyaymeet/react-food/README.md

 # Food APP

-## Setup React Project From Scratch?
+## Setup React Project From Scratch

 **Basic Of React**